HuanglabPurdue/SPTnet/README.md

 **(4)** An output ‘.mat’ file will be generated under the ‘inference_results’ folder located in the directory of the selected model in step (2), which contains all the estimated trajectories, detection probabilities, Hurst exponents, and generalized diffusion coefficients ready for analysis or visualization.

+**Note:** On a typical GPU-enabled PC, SPTnet can process a 30-frame video (each frame sized 64×64 pixels) in approximately 60 ms. Actual performance may vary depending on specific hardware configurations (GPU model, CPU, memory, etc.)

 ## 5. Instructions for visualizing the SPTnet output results using MATLAB
 **(1)** Run ‘Visualize_SPTnet_Outputs.m’